How to Bulk Withdraw LinkedIn Invites (4 Methods, 2026)

 Is it safe to run scripts in the LinkedIn browser console?

-Running any script in your browser console carries inherent risk, which is why you should always verify the code first by pasting it into an AI assistant like Claude or ChatGPT.
-The script shared in this post simply automates the click-and-confirm withdrawal process that you would otherwise do manually.
-That said, LinkedIn does monitor for unusual activity, so proceed at your own discretion.
+Running scripts in your browser console carries inherent risk, which is why you should always verify the code first by pasting it into an AI assistant like Claude or ChatGPT.
+The script in this guide only automates the click-and-confirm withdrawal process that you would otherwise do manually.
+It does not access the LinkedIn API or scrape any data.
+That said, LinkedIn monitors for unusual activity, so proceed at your own discretion.

 Will withdrawing LinkedIn invites hurt my Social Selling Index or account standing?